nikitavoloboev/data/focusing/habits.md

 `Healthy | Tea | Clean Skin` marked as done when I drank only water & tea.
 Limited coffee if any (get focus crushes).
 And ate only/primarily [nutritious whole foods (nuts/veggies/fruits)](../health/nutrition/foods.md) with focus on completing my [micro & macro nutrient goals](../health/nutrition/nutrition.md).
 I also [kept my skin clean](../health/skin-care.md) and washed/smelled well.

-`Focus | Impact | Improve` marked as done when I was not distracted by anything during the day (no analytics, wasting time).
+`Focus | Impact | Improve` marked as done when I was not distracted by anything during the day (went through my todos one by one) (no analytics & pointless time wasters).
 I worked on my [goals](goals.md) & used time wisely.
 I was calm, mindful and happy.

 `Love | Create | Share` marked as done when all/most of my [values](../business/startups/values.md) and [rules](rules.md) were held well.
 I showed love to people I care about.
 I was nice.
 I made new things and shared it.